 - Type of previous delivery (vaginal or cesarean)

-- Any complications experienced during prior pregnancies
+- Any complications from prior pregnancies

 - Birth weight and gestational age of previous infants